Inverness Dethatching Lawn Services

 Understanding Thatch Buildup in Inverness’s Heavy Clay Soils

-- Water ponding after light rain
+- Water ponding after rain due to poor infiltration

 - Thinning turf despite fertilization

-- Moss growth in shaded areas
+- Moss growth in shaded, moist areas

 Inverness Environmental Commission Requirements for Dethatching Near Wetlands & Protected Areas